smewara/LedgerService/ReadMe.md

-# TeyaLedgerService API Documentation
+# LedgerService API Documentation

 ## Introduction
-TeyaLedgerService is a simple API that allows you to create an account, check balance, add transaction, and retrieve transaction history.
+LedgerService is a simple API that allows you to create an account, check balance, add transaction, and retrieve transaction history.
 Below are the available endpoints with detailed descriptions of their functionality.

 ## Endpoints